Harkame/ProcessBlocker/README.md

 ```

-Kill all processes whose name is « atom.exe » and « chrome.exe »
+Create a new process called « WindowsSecurity » that kill all processes whose name are « atom.exe » or « chrome.exe »